nemonik/hands-on-DevOps/readme.md

 2. Select the icon with the corresponding name.
 3. This will open the `Windows Features` page and then unselect the `Hyper-V` checkbox if it is enabled and then click `Okay`.

 The same site has the Mac OS X download.
 The installation is less involved.

+If you're using Linux use your package manager.
+For exmple, to install on Arch Linux one would use `sudo pacman -Syu virtualbox`.

 ## 8.3.
 Git Bash